I’m Matt Pierce

 Warm in the room.
 Exact on paper.

 Call it ENFP if you like.
-I call it useful: rapport without performance, curiosity without chaos.
-I’m good at getting past the rehearsed version of events and tracking what changes when pressure enters the conversation.
+I call it High-Stakes Rapport.
+I have a natural ability to get past the rehearsed version of events and track how the story shifts when pressure enters the room.

 Then I do the unglamorous part.
-I organize, verify, and write it down clean.
+I organize, verify, and document it with evidentiary precision.
 If you want theatrics, hire someone else.
-If you want clarity, we’ll get along.
+If you want clarity that holds up under cross-examination, we’ll get along.

 I work the human layer.
 Quietly.
 Precisely.